Partnering With LLEM Brings Positive Impact

 - LLEM has conducted a needs assessment in and around the community of Aba.
-By talking to business leaders and leaders of the spiritual community, we have identified a need for a planned school and orphanage.
+By talking to business leaders and leaders of the spiritual community, we have identified the dire need for a school and orphanage.

-- LLEM has begun exploring how to engage the best partners in Nigeria to support this building.
+- LLEM has begun exploring how to engage the best partners in Nigeria to support this initiative.

-- We’ve outlined the type of building and facility needed, and we are ready to share this with our community.
+- We’ve outlined the type of building and facility needed and are ready to share this information with our community.

 - The planned school and orphanage home will offer residential care for children.
-It will focus on serving as a spiritual center and home for children who have lost parents due to death, parental neglect or abuse.
+It will focus on serving as a spiritual center and home for children who have become orphans.

 - The residential center will serve up to 400 children.

-- The housing unit of the school will include a large industrial kitchen, a worship center, a medical clinic, and sports facilities including a soccer field, a tennis course and a basketball court.
+- The school’s housing unit will include a large industrial kitchen, a worship center, a medical clinic, and sports facilities, including a soccer field, tennis court, and basketball court.

 Over the next 12 months, we’ll further refine our vision and begin serious fundraising efforts.
-We hope we can count on your support to change lives.
+Please view our matrix below as you consider how you can make life-changing donations.

 CORPORATE SPONSORSHIP BENEFITS